matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. The major problem with making races like Drow and Orcs inherently evil (aside from the implicit weirdness in making dark-skinned "races" evil), is that it paints racism against them as something logical, instead of irrational: If the average Drow is a sadistic torturer, of course it's reasonable to assume any you meet are.

 ## Magic The Gathering
-1. Magic The Gathering is provably Turing-complete
+1. Magic The Gathering is provably Turing-complete.

 ## Wargames
 1. Don't buy your whole army at once.
 It's overwhelming and a mistake.